Right now, every donation is matched until 31st December or until we reach our goal of £145K. Don't miss out! DONATE NOW

 • Saturday 21st September: Animal Equality UK films multiple dead fish floating on the surface of cages.

-• Monday 23rd September (morning): Workers filmed filling bins with tonnes of dead salmon.
+• Monday 23rd September (morning): Workers filmed filling large containers to the brim with dead salmon.

 • Monday 23rd September (afternoon): Scottish MSPs visit the farm on a ‘fact-finding tour’.